jeffskinnerbox/blog/content/ideas/getting-started-with-micropython-and-circuitpython.md

 # Test Drive of CircuitPython
 Adafruit has embraced MicroPython, extended it, and calls their version [CircuitPython][04].
-So CircuitPython is a derivative of MicroPython, but Adafruit's objective is to simplify things for the novice so they changes a few things to make the language easier to learn and use.
+So CircuitPython is a derivative of MicroPython, but Adafruit's objective is to simplify things for the novice user, so they changes a few things to make the language easier to learn and use.
 Adafruit has also created its own MicroPython/CircuitPython compatible hardware.
 The video's below help explain the differences and Adafruit's [documentation][06] go into the details.

-A nice feature of CircuitPython is its compatability with Raspberry Pi.
+A nice feature of CircuitPython is its compatability with Linux.
+AdaFruit provides a special library called [Adafruit-Blinka][31] that supplies CircuitPython APIs for non-CircuitPython versions of Python, such as CPython, on Linux and MicroPython.
-AdaFruit provides a special library called [adafruit_blinka][31] to provide the layer that translates the CircuitPython hardware API to whatever library the Linux board provides, such as the Raspberry Pi Python [RPi.GPIO library][32].
+Adafruit-Blinka provide the layer that translates the CircuitPython hardware API to whatever relivent library the Linux board provides, such as the Raspberry Pi Python [RPi.GPIO library][32].
-The upshot is that any code we have for CircuitPython will be instantly and easily runnable on Linux computers like Raspberry Pi.
+The upshot is that any code we have for CircuitPython will be instantly and easily runnable on Linux computers like Raspberry Pi, Ubuntu, etc.

-Maybe the single most important difference might be Adafruit/CircuitPython's support of SAMD microcontroller chip's on their boards.
+Maybe the single most important difference might be CircuitPython's support of SAMD microcontroller chip's on their boards.
 This chip give you native USB connectivity, so a serial connection to the board will give you access to a filesystem with all the Python code on the chip.